Basic Emergency Kit

 Absolutely yes.
 But again, it should be on the main list.
 Many people are on medications that keep them alive.

-Now the question is how much do you stock?
-Remember this is a 72 hour kit.
-And I’m sorry but when you are down to 72 hours worth of meds, your on the phone to the pharmacy for a refill let alone worrying about a backup kit!
+Now the question is, how much do you stock?
+Remember, this is a 72-hour emergency kit.
+And I’m sorry, but when you are down to 72 hours’ worth of meds, you’re on the phone with the pharmacy for a refill, let alone worrying about a backup kit!

-And remember the recent drug shortages.
+We can’t forget the recent drug shortages.
 With regular medications, talk to your doctor and see if you can keep at least a month’s worth in stock at home.
-When you refill scripts, do it for a month in advance.
+If you can, when you refill scripts, do it a month in advance.
 It’s a little buffer or safety net.
+If your doctor can’t help you, Jase Medical can supply up to a year’s worth of the most common prescription meds.

 Utensils, Plates and Cups

-Dear god, please help us:) Someone with very little knowledge wrote out an emergency kit!
-You have this at home anyways and your not going to have room for this in a kit, at least not one you can carry on your back.
+Dear god, please help us:) Someone with very little knowledge wrote an emergency supply kit!
+You have this at home, and you’re not going to have room for luxuries in a kit, at least not one you can carry on your back.
 Even then, you’ll have more important items to worry about.

 Morakniv Garberg Knife